donn/Archive/README.md

 # Archive
-These are minor projects/useful files that are no longer under any form of active maintenance worthy of a gist.
+These are school projects/useful files that are no longer under any form of active maintenance worthy of a gist.
 They are mostly here for reference or if a need to reuse some of the code ever arises.

 # License
 Unless explicitly mentioned otherwise, all code is under the Unlicense (Check 'UNLICENSE').